iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/garage-doors-gates.md

 You can choose from popular options like up-and-over, sectional, roller shutter, or side-hinged garage doors.
 Sliding and automatic doors are also available for added convenience and space-saving benefits.

 #description
 If your job requires additional materials, your carpenter will let you know the cost before going ahead.
-Once approved, they’ll purchase the materials and add them to your final bill.
-Alternatively, you’re welcome to provide your own materials if you prefer.
+Once approved, they'll purchase the materials and add them to your final bill.
+Alternatively, you're welcome to provide your own materials if you prefer.

 #description
 Materials include timber, steel, composite, and aluminium, each offering a different look and level of durability.
 We also match you with experts for electric garage doors and full automation.

 #description
 With BaseLink, you can customise the job, get an instant quote, and book at a time that suits you.
-We’ll connect you with a reliable local expert who can bring your project to life.
+We'll connect you with a reliable local expert who can bring your project to life.

 ::